sai3097ganesh/Fractals/README.md

 The fractal that emerges is called Sierpiński triangle.
 What's happening is that the three corner points of the triangle (the geometry) act as a guide for the point that is wanting to move randomly.
 The interesting thing you'll notice is how much so over you zoom in, you will find a triangle, inside a triangle, inside a triangle, inside a triangle and so on.
 This is why fractals are said to exhibit </i>self-similar</i> property - endlessly repeating its own shape at every scale.

-# The Barnsley Fern
+# The Barnsley Fern - where math springs to life
-Have you ever seem Mathematics springing into life?

 Consider a slight modification of the above method - with two triangles instead of one.
 In the previous example, you can choose either of the three corners with equal probablity.
 For this example, you have a probablity for choosing between the three corners of each triangle and a probablity jumping in-between the two triangles.
 We will plug-in some pre-computed values of such probablity that adds up to 1.
 If you repeat the steps, the collection of random points that you end up with litterally looks like a fern!